-We are all coming to the physical reality to clean up ourself from mistakes we have done before as well as to go through new situations.
+We are all coming to the physical reality to clean up ourselves from mistakes we have made before and go through new situations.

-A life scenario is programmed in that way, that people, situations and environment provide useful lessons for us to be learnt.
+A life scenario is programmed so that people, situations, and environments provide useful lessons for us to be learned.

-A situation provided for one person might be solved a long time ago by another and might be too “heavy” to carry for a third one.
+A situation provided for one person might be solved a long time ago by another person.
+And not delivered for a third one as being too “heavy” for him.

-At the beginning of the movie Frances ( 1982), we meet a highly intellectual girl with undeveloped spiritual qualities of a soul.
+At the beginning of the movie, we meet a highly intellectual girl with some undeveloped spiritual qualities of a soul.

-Her however intellect pushes her to make profound discoveries about herself and a world around her, particularly God.
+Her intellect pushes her to make profound discoveries about herself and the world around her, particularly God.

-However, as vibrations of her soul are rough, she is not able to feel a presence of God and makes conclusions in line with her sensations.
+However, as her soul’s vibrations are rough, she cannot feel God’s presence, and as a result, she makes conclusions in line with her sensations.

 In the beginning, her life scenario gives her many positive surprises.

-Besides of her prettiness, she wins an essay completion and gets a monetary prize.
+Besides her prettiness, she wins an essay completion and gets a monetary prize.

 Then she successfully starts her acting career and gets a reward – a fascinating trip to Russia.

-And later even more – she is recognised as a promising actress in Hollywood and gets a several years’ contract!
+And later, even more – she is recognized as a promising actress in Hollywood and gets a several years’ contract!

 However, Francis is not a mature soul yet.

-Being a beginner in her career, she tries to impose her opinion on the filmmakers and seeing a better chance for herself she insists on the braking a work contract with Hollywood letting everyone down who invested in her.
+Being a beginner in her career, she tries to impose her opinion on the filmmakers.
+Seeing a better chance for herself, she insists on breaking a work contract with Hollywood letting everyone down who invested in her.

-Arrogance, lack of appreciation what was given to her, disregard for morality and alcohol abuse slowly but steadily generate heavy negative karma to her.
+Arrogance, lack of appreciation of what was given to her, disregard for morality, and alcohol abuse slowly but steadily generate heavy negative karma.

 The mental impurities that have been evident since Frances’ adolescence (God is dead) have grown significantly under the influence of alcohol.